ClementTsang/wlp4_compiler/README.md

 Note that I did not compile all the code into one big program, and **every** file in the ``./req/`` folder is required for this to work, *including* the wlp4grammar.lr1 file!

 Specifically, you must run your WLP4 first through the scanner (wlp4scan), then the parser (wlp4parse), and finally the code generator (wlp4gen).
 This is just how the nature of the assignment went.
 In short, you would want to pipe the result of each stage into the next, as per the ``compile.sh`` file provided.

+Note of warning to not use this for any actual use - this was done for schoolwork, and while this *can* compile a subset of C (assuming it fits *all* WLP4 guidelines), it is very possible some case is left unchecked or an optimization is not valid.